xuqi2024/openflexure-microscope/docs/c270_preparation.md

 * Grasp the square lens mount and the knurled round lens holder
-* Unscrew the lens from the mount{note: there is some force required to start to unscrew the lens}
+* Unscrew the lens from the mount{note: "There is some force required to start to unscrew the lens"}